 Natural substances have gained recognition for their wound healing properties, thanks to their antimicrobial, anti-inflammatory, and antioxidant capabilities.
 Topical application of these remedies can expedite wound recovery, reduce inflammation, and ward off infection.

 Honey: Honey, particularly Manuka honey, possesses potent antibacterial properties due to its low pH and the presence of hydrogen peroxide.
 It is an effective natural antiseptic and serves to maintain a moist wound environment conducive to healing.
-Applied topically via a dressing, it helps promote healing and ward off infections.
-Notably, onion syrup, made by layering onions and honey, can be used as a cough remedy or applied to the feet to treat a persistent cough.

-Aloe Vera: This plant has been utilized for its therapeutic effects for centuries.
+Applied topically via a dressing, it helps promote healing and ward off infections.Aloe Vera: This plant has been utilized for its therapeutic effects for centuries.
 Aloe Vera gel, derived from the leaf of the plant, comprises compounds that stimulate skin growth and repair, along with soothing and anti-inflammatory properties.
 Its application directly to the wound can reduce inflammation, discomfort and accelerate collagen production, thereby expediting healing.

 Calendula: Typically used in the form of an ointment, cream, or oil, calendula, a medicinal herb, can speed up wound healing and reduce inflammation.
 It is credited with anti-inflammatory, antimicrobial, and wound healing properties that support the overall healing process.